Tom Taylor (Yorkshire cricketer)

 Tom Launcelot Taylor (25 May 1878 – 16 March 1960) was an English amateur cricketer, who played for Yorkshire County Cricket Club – Yorkshire CCC – during its successful period under Lord Hawke between 1900 and 1902.
-Taylor was a noted amateur batsman, who retired early - after the 1902 season - as he needed to devote his time to his engineering business and to public life; e.g. as Chairman of the Leeds Infirmary.
+Taylor was a noted amateur batsman, who retired early - after the 1902 season - as he needed to devote his time to his engineering business Director of Metropolitan Cammell Carriage Wagon and Finance Company Ltd and of English Steel Corporation and to public life; e.g. as Chairman of the Leeds Infirmary.

 Having been heralded as one of the five best cricketers of the 1900 season by Wisdon, it is likely that Taylor would have received England honours had he been able to keep up the game, for he was chosen as 12th man in the rain-ruined Lord's Test match in 1902.
 Taylor was a fleet-footed and extremely sound middle order batsman, who was especially strong against slow bowling on the many difficult pitches experienced in Yorkshire.
 Against fast bowling he was not as certain.